MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 Add-DhcpServerv4Scope -Name 'TestNetwork' -StartRange'10.0.0.2' -EndRange '10.0.0.254' -SubnetMask '255.255.255.0' -Description 'Network for testlab A' -LeaseDuration (New-TimeSpan -Days 8) -Type "Both"
 ```

-Without using [splatting][], all those things need to be defined on a single line.
+Without using [splatting][splatting], all those things need to be defined on a single line.
 It either scrolls
 off the screen or will wrap where ever it feels like.
 Now compare that to a command that uses
 splatting.